vogulcan/kgrep/README.md

 # From a file (one kmer per line; lines starting with '#' are ignored)
 kgrep --db /path/dbfolder --chunks-file kmers.txt

+# --rc flag can be used to also search for reverse complements
+kgrep --db /path/dbfolder --chunks-file kmers.txt --rc

 # From STDIN
 cat kmers.txt | kgrep --db /path/dbfolder --chunks-file -